Picovoice/porcupine/demo/Alsa cpp/readme.md

 ## Alsa Demo

-Inside the main.cpp file change the KEYWORD_PATH to the keyword you want
+Set KEYWORD_PATH in the main.cpp file to the keyword file that is correct for your system type.

-Currently the wakeword is set to "PINEAPPLE" for testing under linux
+Currently the KEYWORD_PATH is set to `pineapple_linux.ppn`. "pineapple" is the wakeword and "linux" is the OS system.
-Set this to the correct ppn for your system type
+Checkout the `resources/keyword_files` for a list of available pre-built wakewords to use.

 Requires `apt-get install libasound2-dev`

-Use `./compile.sh` to compile and build the app `alsademo`

-To run..
+### Compile

+Replace ${SYSTEM} with the name of the operating system on your machine (e.g. linux, mac, windows, or raspberry-pi).
+Replace ${MACHINE} with the CPU architecture of current machine (x86_64 or i386)
+For Raspberry ARM
+- A, B, and Zero - ${MACHINE} = arm11
+- Pi2 - ${MACHINE} = cortex-a7
+- Pi3 & 3B+ - ${MACHINE} = cortex-a53

+Complile with g++
+`g++ -o alsademo -I../../include -L../../lib/${SYSTEM}/$MACHINE main.cpp -lpv_porcupine -lasound`

+### Run

 `$> ./alsademo`
-this is run and connect to the system "delete" audio device
+This will connect to the alsa system "default" audio device, specified in either the `asoundrc` or `/etc/asound.conf` files.

-`$>./alsademo hw:0`
-Option to add arg of the audio device listed from `arecord -l` to use that device
+Use `arecord -l` to see a list of alsas devices on the system.